FTAsr/wordvet/README.md

 ## Installation

-Patched versions of word2vec and text2vec included which allow accessing the context vectors in Word2Vec and GloVE models respectively.
+A patched version of word2vec is included which allows accessing the context vectors in Word2Vec.